Electromagnetic energy calibration of the SoLid detector with horizontal muons: Absolute calibration

 \subsubsection{Results}

 The same fit strategy used for the simulation is applied to the calibration data obtained in the 2020 summer calibration campaign.
-An additional requirement based on the low multiplicity of the cubes (less than 5) is applied (and by construction an event must have at least 3 cubes).
+This campaign (as well as any other that involves the radioactive sources) in the SoLid experiment is performed with the CROSS (CalibRation On Site Solid) robotic hand.
+It is capable of inserting the source between the module and placing it in one of the nine predefined positions.
+The calibration data used in this paper was obtained with the source located between the last two modules at four different locations (central, lower left, lower right, and upper right).
+The total data-taking time was $\sim$ 77 hours.
+An additional requirement based on the low multiplicity of the cubes (less than 5) is applied (and by construction, an event must have at least 3 cubes).
 Indeed, events with low multiplicity only accommodate the AC and 1 or 2 cubes for each annihilation gamma.
-This requirement therefore mitigates the contributions of proton recoils in the case of events with multiple neutrons.
+This requirement, therefore, mitigates the contributions of proton recoils in the case of events with multiple neutrons.
 The best-fit result is shown in Figure~\ref{fig:ambe_fit_example_data}.
 The value of the energy scale factor relative to the muon absolute calibration reads $0.9620 \pm 0.0014$.